zaffnet/zaffnet.github.io/_posts/2017-01-17-batch-norm.md

   <div class="figcaption">Common data preprocessing pipeline. <b>Left</b>: Original toy, 2-dimensional input data. <b>Middle</b>: The data is zero-centered by subtracting the mean in each dimension.
 The data cloud is now centered around the origin. <b>Right</b>: Each dimension is additionally scaled by its standard deviation.
 The red lines indicate the extent of the data - they are of unequal length in the middle, but of equal length on the right.</div>
 </div>

 The third one requires decorrelating the features.
-However, the first two are sufficient speed up the convergence, even when the features are not decorrelated.
+However, the first two are sufficient to speed up the convergence, even when the features are not decorrelated.
 Moreover, whitening is note required for Convolutional Networks.
 For a detailed discussion on preprocessing, follow this [link](http://cs231n.github.io/neural-networks-2/#datapre).

 <a name='normalization'></a>